cowtipping/cowtipping/README.md

 ## Other activities of interest

-Meet-ups: Attendee of London Tech Network, ReactJS Girls, JSMonthly, London Node.js User Group, Product Pints
+Meet-ups: Attendee of various tech meetups.
 Writing: Previous experience freelance writing music reviews, interviews and features for the NME, The Scotsman and others, as well as writing my own fanzines.
 Volunteer sub-editor for drownedinsound.com.
 Record Label: Partner and founder of Tigertrap Records, organising the release of vinyl and digital downloads.
 QA: Contractor for game testing company DAQA.